canonical/mongodb-operator/documentation/tutorial.md

 ```shell
 use test-db
 ```
-Now lets create a user called `testUser` read/write access to the database `test-db` that we just created .
+Now lets create a user called `testUser` with read/write access to the database `test-db` that we just created.
 Enter:
 ```shell
 db.createUser({
   user: "testUser",